 Taking your business digital will generate data related to your customer experience.
 You can track this data to figure out what aspects of your customer experience are working and what could be improved.
 For example, if you have a lot of website visitors but not very many online purchases, your website might be offering a bad experience; look at the analytics of each page to determine where improvements can be made.

 Customer engagement is the practice of trying to make your customers more engaged with your brand and products.
 This can often mean encouraging them to purchase your product or service again.
 Do this by making sure that they know how to use your product and how it can benefit them.
-Make sure that customers feel connected to your brand and are aware of other products your business offers.
+Make sure that customers feel connected to your brand and are aware of other products that your business offers.

 Social media is a wonderful tool for customer engagement.
 You can use it to:

-- post guides to teach customers how to use your products
+- Post guides to teach customers how to use your products

-- hear from customers about how they use your products, or what new products they would like
+- Hear from customers about how they use your products, or what new products they would like

-Encourage customers to post about your products to their own social media to turn them into advocates for your brand.
+- Encourage customers to post about your products to their own social media to turn them into advocates for your brand

 You will also want to help your customers when they encounter a problem with your products.